awsdocs/aws-greengrass-developer-guide/doc_source/lambda-group-config.md

 This feature is available for AWS IoT Greengrass Core v1\.7 and later\.

 By default, Lambda functions run inside an AWS IoT Greengrass container\.
-That container provides isolation between your functions and the host, providing additional security for both the host and the functions in the container\.
+That container provides isolation between your functions and the host, which offers more security for both the host and the functions in the container\.

 We recommend that you run Lambda functions in a Greengrass container unless your use case requires them to run without containerization\.
 By running your Lambda functions in a Greengrass container, you have more control over restricting access to resources\.